 Specialist programs that educate and provide new skills to members and volunteers, and provide ongoing benefits to the organisation.
-Developing activities by creating better service delivery.
-Specifically, programs/projects that incorporate the latest or newest coaching methods for both seniors and juniors will be highly regarded.
+Developing activities by creating

 The 2006/2007 Sport Development Program was promoted directly to all eligible clubs in February 2007.
 The clubs that were sent information include: